3lf/design-patterns-for-humans/README.md

 Output will be
 ==============
  This is the first sentence This is the second.
 And this is the third This is the first sentence This is the second.
-And this is the third
 '''

 ```